smahamkl/dmt/README.md

 ~ git push --set-upstream master
 ```

 3. Connect to [AWS Amplify Console](https://console.aws.amazon.com/amplify/home) and wait for build to start.
-You will be given a production URL and you are ready to track your job listings!
+You will be given a production URL and you are ready to track your  listings!
    > If you wish to allow users to sign up and use this app then pick the `shared` branch to connect in Amplify Console, otherwise use `master`.

 ---